sitechtimes/club-attendance-backend-v2/readme.md

 npm install typescript --save-dev
 ```

-There are env files and keys that are required for the project to run properly
+There are env files and keys that are required for the project to run properly.

 ## [Attendance](src/middleware/club/attendance.ts)

-Collects data about the user to update their club attendance for the day
+Collects data about the user to update their club attendance for the day.

 ### Route